Temples of Bangkok, Thailand

 How to get to Grand Palace Bangkok, Thailand

-The Royalties in Bangkok
+The Royalties of Bangkok

-The temples had intricate designs in a wide variety of colors, having seen all these enormous, golden artifacts powered up my passion for traveling.
+The temples had intricate designs in a wide variety of colors, and having seen all these enormous, golden artifacts powered up my passion for traveling.
 This is one of the reasons why I love to travel, to be able to see new wonders as it fills up my bucket list with endless anticipation.

 Taxi from Pratunam Market to Grand Palace Gate (meter taxi):50 BAHT